Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/DisplayInformation/CustomDictionaryStyle/README.md

 2. Use `DictionarySymbolStyle::createFromFile()` to create a `DictionarySymbolStyle` from a .stylx file.
 3. Create a `DictionarySymbolStyle` with a `PortalItem`.
 4. Create a `DictionaryRenderer` for each `DictionarySymbolStyle`.
-    * Remap any inconsistent fields between the `FeatureLayer` and the `DictionarySymbolStyle` as needed.
+    * Remap any inconsistent fields between the `FeatureLayer` and the `DictionaryRenderer` as needed.
 5. Apply the desired `DictionaryRenderer` to the `FeatureLayer`.

 ## Relevant API